Aged Care Assessment

 Step 1 = Aged Care Assessment

 It’s important to note at this point that retirement villages are different to aged care homes.
-Retirement village residents live independently, whereas aged care residents have daily domestic and personal assistance and 24/7 clinical support in a dedicated care facility.
+Retirement village residents live independently, whereas aged care residents have daily domestic and personal assistance and 24/7 clinical support in a dedicated care home.

 As part of this first step, the Aged Care Assessment Team (ACAT) will meet with you to discuss the types of care that will be most appropriate.
-The assessment can be organised through your doctor, another health professional or directly through the Aged Care Assessment team.
+The comprehensive assessment can be organised through your doctor, another health professional or directly through the Aged Care Assessment team.

 The assessor will ask questions about: